 2.3 Spectrum planning for bands allocated to broadcasting services in preparation for the analogue switch-off, the digital dividend, and possible band plans, the planning of different services including allotment plans, and specific bands to be allocated to broadcasters after the analogue switch-off, within the purview of ITU-R.

+2.4 Analysing the impacts of emerging television/video distribution platforms and new technologies on broadcasting service.

+a) analysing the progress of emerging television/video distribution platforms such as mobile TV, community and regional TV on DTV, and new technologies such as 3D, 4K, 8K, VR/AR, etc.

+b) analysing the impacts on increasing penetration of sound and public TV to people.

+c) analysing the strategies on deploying new systems and technologies for the broadcasting service.

-2.4 The use of the digital dividend frequency bands resulting from the transition to terrestrial digital broadcasting, including technical, regulatory and economic aspects, such as:
+2.5 The use of the digital dividend frequency bands resulting from the transition to terrestrial digital broadcasting, including technical, regulatory and economic aspects, such as: